Before you start splicing and dicing your data, you need to be sure that you're working with a tidy dataset.

 Alias - all variables have an alias, and this is only used for data processing purposes - so you don't need to do anything with them.
 You can toggle off the aliases being shown in your settings if they are the distraction.

-Variable Type - notice that Movie Rankings is a single variable in the above as is reflected in the Accordion (panel on the left).
-If they were 7 distinct variables (one for each movie), then this is incorrect setup.
+Variable Type - notice that Movie Rankings is a single variable in the above as is reflected in the Variable Sidebar (panel on the left).
+If they were 7 distinct variables (one for each movie), then this is an incorrect setup.
 Movie Rankings is a categorical array - how it appears in the questionnaire is generally how it should be set up in Crunch (as a grid).

 Data specs checklist